Bulky waste collections

 The items must be visible and accessible on your property from 7am on the agreed collection day.
 If you live in a flat or other property and we normally collect your rubbish from communal bins, the items must be put out next to where we collect the communal bins from.

-If they aren’t in the correct location when the crew come to make the collection, the items won’t be taken away and no refund will be given.
+If they aren’t in the correct location when they come to make the collection, the items won’t be taken away and a refund will not be be given.

 We can only collect items smaller than six feet in length that have been dismantled where possible.
 If you have items larger than 6ft they will need to be taken to your local tip.